CCRGeneticsBranch/HowTos/docs/Cavatica/Overview.md

 import os
 import sys

-# This step lists out all the projects you have access to.
+# Initialize the Seven Bridges API client.
 api = Api(url='https://cavatica-api.sbgenomics.com/v2', token='input-your-token-here',error_handlers=[rate_limit_sleeper, maintenance_sleeper])

+# List all the projects you have access to.
 for project in api.projects.query().all():
     print ("ID: ", project.id, " Name:", project.name)

-#To view subfolders of a specific project
+#View subfolders of a specific project
 #project name should be provided in this format - user/projectname example: gangalapudiv2/test
 root_folder = api.files.query(project='Enter-your-project-name-here')
 for folder in root_folder:
-    print(folder.id, folder.name) # This will print out folder id and folder name for all the subfolders in this project
+    print(folder.id, folder.name) # Prints folder id and folder name for all the subfolders in this project

-#To download meta data information for all the files within a folder/subfolder.
+#View meta data information for all the files within a folder/subfolder.
 total_file_size = 0
 num_files = 0
 #using .all() to get list of all files in the subfolders.